bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 the TreeSHAP paper.
 The work of speeding up a naive algorithm from exponential to low-order polynomial reminds me of my grad school days (not that I ever had a result like that, just the focus on algorithmic work).
-Machine learning is definitely a very wide field and the reason why it's so interesting is that I have to constantly pull from so many different disciplines to understand it (to a satisfactory degree).
+Machine learning is definitely a very wide field and the reason why it's so interesting is that you have to constantly pull from so many different disciplines to understand it (to a satisfactory degree).
 See you next time!